 The history of cinema continues to write itself as the art of motion picture develops further.
-And for the definition of a digital camera, it has evolved through the years.
-From the late 90’s to early 2000’s, it used to pertain to Digital8, Hi8 and MiniDV cameras (as compared to the obsolete Video8 cameras before them) which were all tape-based camera equipment providing standard definition (SD) videos.
+The definition of a digital camer has evolved through the years.
+From the late 1990’s to the early 2000’s, it used to pertain to Digital8, Hi8, and MiniDV cameras (as compared to the obsolete Video8 cameras before them), which were all tape-based camera equipment producing standard definition (SD) videos.
 A few years after came the rise of HD cameras providing high definition (HD) footage in widescreen format.

 Know Your Camera

 Your digital camera is your eye and brain in the filming process.
 It sees, it captures, it processes.
 Yet, it is not exactly like your own eyes and brain.
 It’s still a tool.
 It produces moving images according to specifications you give.
 It can provide you with the best clips only if you know how to operate it well.
 You still decide the kind of shots, the length of the shots, the movement of the shots, among other things, and relay all these according to the parameters of the camera.

 If you know how your camera works more than just knowing where the buttons are, you can get the right shots in every given situation.
 Since documentary filmmaking requires shooting a great number of video clips and sudden filming even in the most unexpected moments, it is best to choose a light but dependable digital camera that can be easily moved around.
 Having extra batteries and storage space, and also handy light source and microphone, are vital every shooting day.

 Brainstorm and Make an Outline or Sequence Guide